 The Grotto is a place.

 If you’d like to know more about our founding and growth through the years, please read our story.
 For a description of our day-to-day environment, see Working Here.
-For information about our invitation-only membership process, please see Joining.
+For information about becoming a member, please see Joining.